Privacy Policy

 – Data collected: Name, email, phone, brief overview of presenting issue(s).

-– Legal basis: Consent (the individual chooses to provide this information to access services).
+– Legal basis: Consent (information provided voluntarily to access services).

 Clinical Assessment

-– Data collected: Full personal details, health and wellbeing information, risk/safeguarding details, GP/emergency contact.
+– Data collected: Full personal details, health and wellbeing information, risk and safeguarding details, GP/emergency contact.

-– Legal basis: Consent (for counselling purposes), plus Legitimate Interests and Legal Obligation where safeguarding is required.
+– Legal basis: Consent (for counselling purposes), Legitimate Interests and Legal Obligation (where safeguarding is required).

 Counsellor Assignment

-– Data collected: Allocation records, internal notes regarding suitability.
+– Data collected: Allocation records, internal suitability notes.

 Counselling Sessions

-– Data collected: Location of client at each session, client notes, session records.
+– Data collected: Client location at each session, notes, session records.

-– Legal basis: Contract (necessary to provide counselling services), Legitimate Interests (safe practice, supervision), and Legal Obligation (where safeguarding requires disclosure).
+– Legal basis: Contract, Legitimate Interests (safe practice, supervision), and Legal Obligation (safeguarding requirements).

 Review

-– Data collected: Monitoring and evaluation data, outcome measures (e.g., CORE forms).
+– Data collected: Monitoring and evaluation data, outcome measures such as CORE forms.

-– Legal basis: Legitimate Interests (service improvement, accountability) and Consent (for using anonymised data in reporting).
+– Legal basis: Legitimate Interests and Consent (where anonymised data is used in reporting).

 End of Counselling

-– Legal basis: Legitimate Interests (maintaining records), Legal Obligation (retention for 7 years under professional guidance).
+– Legal basis: Legitimate Interests and Legal Obligation (minimum retention requirements).

 Complaints